Nasi kerabu

-Nasi kerabu is a Malaysian cuisine rice dish, a type of nasi ulam, in which blue-colored rice is eaten with dried fish or fried chicken, crackers, pickles and other salads.
-The blue color of the rice comes from the petals of Clitoria ternatea (butterfly-pea) flowers (bunga telang), which are used as a natural food coloring in cooking it.
-The rice can also be cooked with plain white rice or rice cooked using turmeric.
+Nasi kerabu (Kelantanese: Nasik kabu; Jawi: ناسي کرابو) is a Malaysian rice dish, a type of nasi ulam, in which blue-coloured rice is eaten with dried fish or fried chicken, crackers and other salads.
+The blue colour of the rice comes from the petals of Clitoria ternatea (butterfly-pea) flowers (bunga telang), which are used as a natural food colouring in cooking it.
+The rice can also be plain white rice or rice cooked using turmeric.
 It is often eaten with solok lada (stuffed peppers) and is also eaten with fried keropok.